How to Configure Page Cache Settings in ZiziCache?

 Smart Cache Invalidation

-Advanced Feature: The system collects all affected URLs and processes them in batches to prevent server overload during large content updates.
+Advanced Feature: The system collects affected URLs and processes them in batches to reduce server load.

 Performance Monitoring